- This event has passed.

 “Why remember?
 It is the writer’s duty to tell the terrible truth, and it is a reader’s civic duty to learn this truth.
 Those who would turn their backs or close their eyes or pass over this truth offend the memory of the fallen.” —Vasily Grossman, 1944

-Sponsored by the Istituto Italiano di Cultura Toronto, in honour of Primo Levi’s centenary.
+In collaboration with the Istituto Italiano di Cultura Toronto, in honour of Primo Levi’s centenary.
+Sponsored by Ukrainian Jewish Encounter.

 A Dialogue Between Witnesses was originally created as a joint project of the Turin-based International Primo Levi Studies Center and Study Center Vasilij Grossman, with texts selected by authors and literary critics Domenico Scarpa and Marco Sisto.
 It was presented for the first time in North America in January 2019 at Toronto’s Alliance Francaise, with the support of the Istituto Italiano di Cultura Toronto.